Tail Coverage 101: What It Is & How It Works

-Most professional liability insurance policies are sold on a “claims-made” basis, which means they only cover claims that are reported while those policies are active.
+Most professional liability insurance policies are sold on a “claims-made” basis, which means they only cover claims that are made against you, the policyholder, while those policies are active.
+This is a particularly popular option for those who provide professional services and/or advice to clients (e.g., real estate brokers and insurance agents) and need to buy errors and omissions insurance.
 If you have a claims-made policy, tail coverage may be what you need to make sure you can still report that claim and get coverage.

 An “occurrence” policy, on the other hand, focuses on when the incident that ends in a claim actually occurs, regardless of when the claim is filed.
-Occurrence policies are very common for healthcare professionals.
+Occurrence policies are very common among healthcare professionals who buy malpractice insurance.
 Typically, if you have an occurrence policy, you would not need tail coverage.
-However, you should always double check the language on your insurance documents.
+However, you should always double-check the language on your insurance documents.
 Your policy should state clearly on the Declarations Page what kind of coverage you have.

 Sample Tail Coverage Scenario